 How do I find out how much I paid in Indiana property tax on my principal residence?
-Indiana counties annually send statements to homeowners showing how much property tax is due on their property.
-Add together the 2016 spring and fall installments, if you paid both of them.
+Indiana counties send statements to homeowners showing how much property tax is due on their property.
+Add together the 2017 spring and fall installments, if you paid both of them.
+If you received just one installment statement this year for your 2017 property taxes, use the amount paid for that installment.

 Sometimes mortgage companies pay the Indiana property tax from an escrow account.
 If your mortgage company pays it, they should send you a Form 1098 (or its equivalent) showing the amount of property tax paid.
+If you cannot locate the information, contact your local county treasurer's office or your mortgage company.